milonmaze/privacy-terms-observatory/www.instructure.com/privacy/students-parents.md

 Instructure uses analytics cookies to collect information about how you use Canvas, such as what pages you click on, or what functionality you use the most.
 The information collected does not contain personal data about you.
 But it helps us improve Canvas and your experience using it.

 How to access your information?

 Canvas believes in empowering students just as we empower teachers, and so we provide several ways that students can access their own information and related data that is stored in Canvas (subject to permissions given by your institution).
 For example:

 All of your assignment submissions can be downloaded at any time.
 You can see your scores and course analytics, the same way teachers see them.
 You can see page view data and other information stored in Canvas, via the Canvas open API.

-Note that you will only ever have access to information you are supposed to see in Canvas.

-How to delete your information or account?
+Note that you will only ever have access to information you are supposed to see in Canvas How to delete your information or account?

 Occasionally a student may want or need Canvas data permanently deleted.
 You can request that Instructure delete your information from Canvas, or delete your user account, or profile.
 If your account was set up by your school, we may need to ask your school for permission to delete your account and data since we don’t own any of your data.
-To delete an account or information, students and parents can submit a helpdesk ticket in Canvas , or contact their school directly.
+To delete an account or information, students and parents can submit a helpdesk ticket in Canvas, or contact their school directly.

 If you have any questions, please reach out to privacy@instructure.com

 By continuing to browse or by clicking "I Accept", you agree to the storing of first- and third-party cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.Privacy Policy